 Murphy Student Scholars

-Murphy Scholars participate in the full range of interdisciplinary programming offered by the Murphy Institute from public talks to private faculty seminars and roundtables and have the opportunity to personally meet the Murphy Institute’s impressive array of guests.
+Students accepted into this program are known as “Murphy Scholars.”
+They receive a stipend of $1,000 for each semester of their fellowship.
+Murphy Scholars participate in the full range of interdisciplinary programming offered by the Murphy Institute.
+They are invited to participate in all of the activities of the Murphy Institute, from public talks to private faculty seminars and roundtables.
+They have the opportunity to personally meet the Murphy Institute’s impressive array of guests and to participate in the interdisciplinary scholarly exchanges hosted by the Murphy Institute.
+Murphy Scholars are given the chance to organize occasional art and social events to which both CSMA and Law Students are invited.
 Murphy Scholars may also be invited to assist in research projects connected with planning events, developing curricular materials, and public policy analysis.

 - A current C.V.

 - A typed personal essay of not more than 700 words describing the applicant’s interest in the work of the Murphy Institute and commitment to the goals of the Murphy Institute.

 - Two confidential letters of recommendation from an individual who can attest to the applicant's skills, experience, and interest in kind of work done by the Murphy Institute.